coredump-ch/rpsrtsrs/ideas.md

 # Ideas

-## Rock Paper Scissor
+## The Game

-Player A has an advantage against player B, player B against C and player C against A.
+The game works like rock-paper-scissors.
+Player *A* has an advantage against player *B*, player *B* against *C* and player *C* against *A*.

-So A > B > C > A
+So initially `A > B > C > A` holds true.

+The goal of the game is to overwhelm the other players without being defeated yourself.
+So be aware: Attacking your inferior opponent will result in you having a weak defense against your stronger enemy.

 ## Simple Graphics